 The human brain has difficulty weighing the pros and cons.
 We aren’t built to be rational and often have internal biases.
 We need to see the big picture.
 (HSI, Training & Employee Development, Tips to Improve Decision-Making Skills.)

-To improve your decision-making, research has shown that even relatively basic training in probability makes people better forecasters, and it helps them avoid certain cognitive biases.
+To improve decision-making, research has shown that even basic training in probability makes people better forecasters and helps them avoid certain cognitive biases.
 For example, if you are considering funding a startup, you might ask: What percentage of startups fail?
 (Or, what percentage succeed?) etc.